rust-lang-ua/rustcamp/3_ecosystem/3_9_cmd_env_conf/README.md

 Write a simple program which prints out its actual configuration.
 Configuration should be implemented as a typed hierarchical structure, which is able to parse from a specified file and/or environment variables.

 The following priority should be applied (in ascending order) when merging:
-1. Default values declared directly in 📚 [Rust]⏱0.25h sources;
+1. Default values declared directly in 🏠 [Rust] sources;
 2. Values read from TOML file;
 3. Values set by environment variables with `CONF_` prefix.

-📰 [CLI]⏱1.5h of the program should look like:
+📰 [CLI] of the program should look like:
 ```
 $ cargo run -- --help
 Prints its configuration to STDOUT